jruels/docker-kube-admin/labs/stateful/index.md

 Notice only one container is in a `READY` state.

 **mysql-read** load balancer detects failures and takes action by not sending traffic to the failed container, `@@server_id 101`.
-You can check this by the loop running in the separate window from previous section.
+You can check this by viewing the loop running in the separate window from previous section.
 The loop shows the following output.

 ```
 +-------------+---------------------+